eWaterCycle/ewatercycle.github.io/index.md

 Understanding water movement on a global scale is essential for society to predict floods, droughts and the effect of land use on water balance.
-However, large scale hydrology is difficult becausei, from a hydrological point of view, every field, every street, and every part of the world is unique.
+However, large scale hydrology is difficult because, from a hydrological point of view, every field, every street, and every part of the world is unique.
 We are able to understand and describe how water moves in these locations at a local scale, but due to the extreme spatial variability